antoniogonzalezx/AGXFlights/readme.md

 ### 4. **Cache persistence**
 Right now the cache is in memory.
 If you close the app, you lose everything.
 With UserDefaults or a JSON file it would be easy to persist it.

-### 5. **Pull to refresh**
-To manually refresh the list.
-Currently it only refreshes when you search or when the cache expires.

 ## Project structure
 ```
 AGXFlights/
 ├── App/